a-n-rose/a-n-rose.github.io/_posts/2019-02-06-python-train-cnn-lstm-speech-features.md

 date: 2019-02-06
 ---

 (In the works..)

-Have you messed around with Keras, perhaps using audio data?
-If you are anything like me, you had issues with dimensionality, among countless other things, but mainly dimensionality.
-Regardless, I hope you find this workshop helpful and who knows, maybe even soothing.

-The <a href="https://github.com/a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features">code</a> I put together allows you to extract several different speech/ sound features, and feed them to various networks.
-As the script is, you don't have to touch dimensionality.
-But, I suggest for you to have a peak and see how the dimensionality of your data needs to be adjusted to get that bugger of a model training.

-Where to start with such a complicted subject?

-Sound?

-Neural networks?

-Matrices?

-I suppose we should actually start with a problem we'd like to solve.
-Let's say we want to expand speech recognition (where computers understand *what* we say ~ not necessarily *how* we say it) to identify other aspects of our speech signal.
-This can be useful (and is being explored) for health related apps, such as the tracking of depression or <a href="https://ac.els-cdn.com/S2352872915000160/1-s2.0-S2352872915000160-main.pdf?_tid=d04d9cc3-f992-4820-af98-f083c847c322&acdnat=1549408007_fe358db560e7df5618e8d68875824413">identifying the onset of Alzheimer's</a>.
+Speech and machine learning.
+Why is it relevant?
+I assume you're familiar with Siri and Alexa, and that they can hear pretty well what you say (depending on your language/accent).
+But let's say we want to expand such speech recognition technology to also identify other aspects of our speech signal.
+This can be useful (and is being explored) for health related apps, such as the tracking of <a href="http://www.infomus.org/Events/proceedings/ACII2015/papers/Main_Conference/M4_Doctoral_Consortium/D01_Recognition/ACII2015_submission_195.pdf">depression</a> or <a href="https://ac.els-cdn.com/S2352872915000160/1-s2.0-S2352872915000160-main.pdf?_tid=d04d9cc3-f992-4820-af98-f083c847c322&acdnat=1549408007_fe358db560e7df5618e8d68875824413">identifying the onset of Alzheimer's</a>.

+To better understand the features used in machine learning, from traditional algorithms such as support vector machines (SVM), hidden markovian models - guassian mixture models (HMM-GMM), and random forests, to deep learning algorithms such as convolutional neural netowrks (CNN) and recurrent neural networks, i.e. long short-term memory networks (LSTM), then read on!

+Note: to test out different speech features with CNNs, LSTMs, and CNN+LSTMs, check out this <a href="https://github.com/a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features">workshop repo</a>.

 Let's see what information is available in the raw waveform of speech: